alchemycodelab/work-with-us/career-dev-adv.md

 ## Next Steps

 Interested?
-Please email us at workwithus@alchemycodelab.com and let us know what interests you in working with us here at Alchemy and tell us about what excites you in the technology industry.
+Please email us at workwithus@alchemycodelab.com with the position you're applying for in the title, and let us know what interests you in working with us here at Alchemy and tell us about what excites you in the technology industry.

 <img alt="Alchemy classroom" style="margin: 10px 0; max-width: 500px;" src="./classroom-bw.jpg">

 ## More About Us

-Check out our [website](alchemycodelab.com) and [blog](alchemycodelab.com/blog) to learn more about our incredible community!.
+Check out our [website](alchemycodelab.com) and [blog](alchemycodelab.com/blog) to learn more about our incredible community!